weygoldt/gridtools/README.md

 - [x] Update the parameter estimation function of the extractor to accomodate the simpler model that is fit to the frequency traces
 - [x] Rewrite hybrid grid function to choose windows where no chirps of the real fish are produced or at least take take snippets that happen during the day when the fish are inactive
 - [ ] Save the first and last spec image of a dataset in the same dimensions as the others but add zero padding.
+- [ ] Add augmentations to the chirps that are simulated from the interpolated parameterspace, i.e. noise, etc. No real chirp is a perfect gaussian, just the average of all chirps are gaussians.
+- [ ] Fix interpolating the parameter space so that the training dataset is uniformly distributed.

 ## Project log